Navigation » List of Schools » Glendale Community College » Business Administration » Busad 110 – Human Relations in Business » Fall 2020 » Final Exam

 A about the person’s characteristics.

-B about the person’s behavior.
+B about the person’s values.

 D in a group setting.